comicalthegreatmodder/cassen-discord/README.md

 2 - To get a bot token, to [Discord Developers Portal](https://discord.dev) and click on applications.
 Create one and set the name.
 Then head over to the bot section on the side.
 Add a bot, and click the 'reveal token' thing.
 Copy it into the cassen.setToken() in the parenthesis wrapped in quotes when the time comes.

 3 - Head back to 'general information' and copy the application id.
 Then go to [Discord Permissions Calculator](https://discordapi.com/permissions.html#8) and paste the application id where it says 'client id'.
-Then click on the link at the bottom and invite it to whatever server you want!
+Then click on the link at the bottom and invite it to whatever server you want!"# cassen-discord"